 Admission requires a bachelor's degree in mathematics, computer science, biology, biotechnology, or related field from an accredited college or university, with a grade point average of 3.0.
 Applicants with bachelor's degrees in other fields who have acquired substantial knowledge of in quantitative or biological sciences through coursework or work experience may also be considered for admission on a case by case basis.
-Prerequisites to admission to the program are at least one course in calculus or statistics and at least one course in genetics, biology, or related biological science.
-In addition, applicants must have some programming/coding experience as evidenced by prior coursework or work experience.
+Prerequisites to admission to the program are at least one course in calculus or statistics, one course in programming or coding, and one course in biology or genetics or a related field.
 Graduate Record Examination (GRE) scores must be supplied by all applicants, although there is no specific minimum GRE score required for admission.
 Subject GREs are not required.
 All applications are evaluated by the faculty on the basis of academic performance, experience, personal statement, letters of recommendation, and scores on the GRE.
 For foreign applicants, the University of Pittsburgh requires an official score report from the TOEFL or the IELTS exam.
 The minimum acceptable TOEFL score is either 550 on the written test or 80 on the Internet-based test.
 The minimum acceptable score on the IELTS is Band 6.5, and applicants must take the academic writing and reading modules of the test.
 The TOEFL or IELTS must be taken within two years prior to the application for admission.